Bananas, baseball and headaches - counting the cost of Tokyo's Olympic delay

 “It’s not even clear whether we can continue to use the rights or not.”

-Venues pose a particular problem for organizers.
-Tokyo Big Sight, a colossal exhibition hall on the eastern side of the city, was booked as the Olympics media center to hold thousands of journalists.
+Venues pose a particular problem for organisers.
+Tokyo Big Sight, a colossal exhibition hall on the eastern side of the city, was booked as the Olympics media centre to hold thousands of journalists.

 It’s unclear whether Big Sight, which is owned by the Tokyo government, will be available next year given that bookings are taken far in advance.
 The venue has already entered into contracts for 50 bookings in the year starting in April and is in talks for 200 more, said spokeswoman Mayumi Inoue.